FtuoilXelrash/rCEventScheduler/README.md

 3. Restart the server or run: `oxide.reload rCEventScheduler`
 4. Edit the config at `oxide/config/rCEventScheduler.json`
 5. Set your Discord webhook URL for admin notifications (optional)
+6. Set a second Discord webhook URL for the sticky live-status message (optional — see [Sticky Live-Status Message](#-sticky-live-status-message))

 ---